Mel Brooks: 1944–1946: World War II service

 Stationed in Saarbrücken and Baumholder, the battalion was responsible for clearing booby-trapped buildings and defusing land mines as the Allies advanced into Nazi Germany.
 Brooks was tasked with land mine location; defusing was done by a specialist.
-Brooks has stated that when he heard Germans singing over loudspeakers, Brooks responded by singing into a bullhorn, Toot, Toot, Tootsie (Goo' Bye!) by Jewish Al Jolson.
+Brooks has stated that when he heard Germans singing over loudspeakers, he responded by singing American-Jewish singer Al Jolson's hit "Toot, Toot, Tootsie (Goo' Bye!)" into a bullhorn.
 Brooks spent time in the stockade after taking an anti-Semitic heckler's helmet off and smashing him in the head with his mess kit.
-His unit constructed the first Bailey bridge over the Roer River, later building bridges over the Rhine River.
-In April 1945, Brooks' unit conducted reconnaissance missions in the Harz Mountains, Germany, when the war ended.
+His unit constructed the first Bailey bridge over the Roer River, later building bridges over the Rhine river.
+In April 1945, Brooks's unit conducted its last reconnaissance missions in the Harz mountains, Germany.

-With the end of the war in Europe, Brooks joined the Special Services as a comic touring Army bases and he was made acting corporal and put in charge of entertainment at Wiesbaden. and performed at Fort Dix.
+With the end of the war in Europe, Brooks joined the Special Services as a comic touring Army bases and he was made acting corporal, put in charge of entertainment at Wiesbaden, and performed at Fort Dix.
 In June 1946, Brooks was honorably discharged from the Army as a corporal.

 Career

-Early career
+1949–1959: Early work and breakthrough

-After the war, Brooks' mother had secured him a job as a clerk at the Brooklyn Navy Yard, but Brooks "got into a taxi and ordered the driver to take him to the Catskills", where he started working in various Borscht Belt resorts and nightclubs in the Catskill Mountains as a drummer and pianist.
+After the war, Brooks's mother had secured him a job as a clerk at the Brooklyn Navy Yard, but Brooks "got into a taxi and ordered the driver to take him to the Catskills", where he started working in various Borscht Belt resorts and nightclubs in the Catskill Mountains as a drummer and pianist.
 When a regular comic at one of the clubs was too sick to perform, Brooks started working as a stand-up comic, telling jokes and doing movie-star impressions.
 He also began acting in summer stock in Red Bank, New Jersey, and did some radio work.
 He eventually worked his way up to the comically aggressive job of tummler at Grossinger's, one of the Borscht Belt's most famous resorts.

-"In the years after the war, Brooks’ hero was comedian Sid Caesar.
+In the years after the war, Brooks's hero was comedian Sid Caesar.
 Back in New York, Brooks would slink around trying to catch Caesar in between meetings to pitch him joke ideas.
-Eventually Caesar cracked and paid Brooks a little cash to throw him gags....At 24, Brooks got his break as a full-time writer."
+Eventually Caesar cracked and paid Brooks a little cash to throw him gags....At 24, Brooks got his break as a full-time writer.

-He found more rewarding work behind the scenes, becoming a comedy writer for television.
-In 1949, his friend Sid Caesar hired him to write jokes for the DuMont/NBC series The Admiral Broadway Revue, paying him, off-the-books, $50 a week.